tangrams/simple-demo/README.md

 ### To run:

-Then start a web server in this directory:
+Start a web server in the repo's directory:

     python -m SimpleHTTPServer 8000